AxisCommunications/axis-aws-kinesis-vsp/start-on-app-event/README.md

 affected by the selected AWS region, network setup and video resolution.
 This means that eventual event triggered recordings might appear in Amazon Kinesis Video Streams with a noticeable delay.

-* In the event rule configuration, there is a prebuffer and postbuffer set up of one respectively five seconds.
-However, if these durations are increased there is a risk that the the full clip is not uploaded to Amazon Kinesis since the creation of the file might not be done at the moment of sending it.
+* In the event rule configuration, there is a prebuffer and postbuffer durations configured to store 1sec and 5sec video clips respectively.
+However, if these durations are increased there is a risk that the the full clip is not uploaded to Amazon Kinesis since the file write to SD card might still be in progress while sending it.
 Please open an issue if this is something you have encountered and would like to discuss.